seattletimes/diaz-pitching/src/diaz/diaz.md

 It was yet another reminder of how far he’d come so quickly.
 A year ago, he was one of a hundred pitchers getting his daily work in on the sun-baked backfields of the Mariners complex in Peoria.

-The path to that moment wasn’t direct or as mercurial as one of his hissing, triple-digit fastballs.
+<p class="section-bottom">The path to that moment wasn’t direct or as mercurial as one of his hissing, triple-digit fastballs.
 It wasn’t as simple as being made a reliever and going from there.
-A player doesn’t just elevate himself into that moment, embrace the pressures that come with it and then own it with vigor by serendipity, happenstance or luck.
+A player doesn’t just elevate himself into that moment, embrace the pressures that come with it and then own it with vigor by serendipity, happenstance or luck.</p>

 </main>
 <div class="section photo">